-Agile Robots holds the first educational workshop for teachers and students
+Agile Robots holds the first educational workshop

 On the 10th and 11th of October, Agile Robots welcomed 80 students of the 3rd grade and 10 teachers from Munich International School into its headquarters for the first educational workshop.
 The artificial intelligence and robotics start-up located in Munich aims to spark the interest of the younger generation in robotics, and to offer an immersive experience for them to envision infinite possibilities of the future with robots.
 To demonstrate the capabilities of the intelligent robots, the team of Agile Robots set up a series of seven stations, including applications with Diana 7, an AMR (Autonomous Mobile Robot), and the Educational Web App.
 By simply clicking on the tablet, the children learned how to code and control the movement of the robots.